ducbao414/live-wallpaper/README.md

 - 🖼️ Set video as your desktop wallpaper
 - 🌿 Mix natural ambient sounds (rain, beach, fire, etc.), each with its own volume control.
-- 🧰 Signed & Sandboxed.
+- 🧰 Sandboxed, signed, and notarized by Apple.
 Aside from read-only right to the selected videos, it does **not** access your files, internet, or personal data.
 - 🧠 Lightweight: uses ~50MB RAM for 4K video
 - 💯 Completely free and open source